emmajanedrews/base-template/_posts/2017-12-14-can-you-help-manna-food-bank-make-a-difference.md

 *Manna Food Bank is a great addition to our community.
 Let’s take a look inside at what they do.*

-*Want to sell your home?*&nbsp;[Get a FREE home value report](http://www.propertyhomevalue.com/)&nbsp;
+*Want to sell your home?* [Get a FREE home value report](http://www.propertyhomevalue.com/)

-*Want to buy a home?*&nbsp;[Search all homes for sale](http://www.radkeagency.com/homes-for-sale)&nbsp;
+*Want to buy a home?* [Search all homes for sale](http://www.radkeagency.com/homes-for-sale)

 Today, we’re going to be talking about the Manna Food Bank, which is a 45-year-old independent organization that helps feed people in need.

-The week before Thanksgiving, we worked with them on a food drive.&nbsp;**The drive was a success, and we are so thankful for the work Manna is doing for our community.**
+The week before Thanksgiving, we worked with them on a food drive. **The drive was a success, and we are so thankful for the work Manna is doing for our community.**

 Right now, they’re actually in the process of moving to a new facility, which will be 4.5 times larger than the current facility.
 There, they’ll host classes in nutrition, cooking, and more.
 These classes will focus on helping people with health problems learn more about their nutritional needs and how to meet them.
-Additionally,&nbsp;**Manna will provide education on financial literacy and household management.**
+Additionally, **Manna will provide education on financial literacy and household management.**

 {% include pullquote.html %}